-In order to efficiently manage the Defence Force, the Joint/United Staff System consisting of the following components and functions, is utilized.
-This consists of:
+In order to efficiently manage the operations of the TTDF, the Joint/United Staff System consisting of the following components and functional sections, are utilized:

-- Chief of Defence Staff (CDS) has overall responsibility for the strategic direction, operational control and running of the Force; - Vice Chief of Defence Staff (VCDS) has overall responsibility for the co-ordination of Staff Officers activities in the various departments, while assisting the CDS with the execution of his intent to achieve the Force's operational mandate; - Directors and Military Attachés responsible for integrating and aligning the operational management framework of the Force with national security priorities and objectives of the state; - 4.
-Intelligence Department responsible for the collection of data and generation of intelligence for the guidance of the activities of the Force; - 5.
-Operations Department responsible for the co-ordination of all operations within the Force; - 6.
-Unit Command and Administration services responsible for the co-ordination of the supply, maintenance, transportation and services functions; - Information Systems provides maintenance security and upkeep of all computer hardware and software within the Force, as well as the training of Defence Force personnel; - 8.
-Public Relations Department co-ordinates public relations and manages the public affairs of the Force; - 9.
-Deputy Staff Judge Advocate responsible for the co-ordination and representation of the Force with respect to Legal Matters; - Medical Department provides technical advice to Command and medical services to the members of the Force; - 11.
-Inspector General investigates basic policies and procedures pertaining to the mission and functions of the Trinidad and Tobago Defence Force; - 12.
-Force Development Strategy and Management responsible for the functional capabilities required to meet assigned missions and objectives, and undertake the development, maintenance and integration of those capabilities; and
+- 1. Directors and Military Attachés responsible for integrating and aligning the operational management framework of the Force with national security priorities and objectives of the state; - 2.
+Intelligence Department responsible for the collection of data and generation of intelligence for the guidance of the activities of the Force; - 3.
+Operations Department responsible for the co-ordination of all operations within the Force; - 4.
+Unit Command and Administration Services responsible for the co-ordination of the supply, maintenance, transportation and services functions; - 5.
+Medical Department provides technical advice to Command and medical services to the members of the Force;